jcasts/sunshine/README.txt

   Sunshine::Dependencies['rubygems'].install!

-By default dependencies are run by Sunshine::console which is a representation of the local shell.
-However, Settler dependencies may use any object that responds to a #call method and takes a single argument, such as Sunshine::DeployServer objects:
+By default dependencies are run by Sunshine::shell which is a representation of the local shell.
+However, Settler dependencies may use any object that responds to a #call method and takes a single argument, such as Sunshine::RemoteShell objects:

-  Sunshine::Dependencies.install 'nginx', :call => deploy_server
+  Sunshine::Dependencies.install 'nginx', :call => remote_shell

   # Equivalent to:

-  Sunshine::Dependencies['nginx'].install! :call => deploy_server
+  Sunshine::Dependencies['nginx'].install! :call => remote_shell

 Note: To install Sunshine dependencies for a given Sunshine::App object, use